-15.A. - Employees of the Supreme Court
+14.A.
+Employees of the Supreme Court

-15.A.1. - The Clerk of the Supreme Court, the Supreme Court Librarian and the Supreme Court Staff Attorney shall be appointed by the Supreme Court.

-15.A.2. - Other employees of the office of the Supreme Court Clerk shall be appointed by the Supreme Court Clerk.

-15.A.3. - Other employees of the Supreme Court library shall be appointed by the Supreme Court Librarian with the approval of the Clerk of the Supreme Court.
+- 14.A.1.
+The Clerk of the Supreme Court, the Supreme Court Librarian and the Counsel to the Chief Justice shall be appointed by the Supreme Court. - 14.A.2.
+Other employees of the Supreme Court Clerk's office shall be appointed by the Clerk of the Supreme Court. - 14.A.3.
+Other employees of the Supreme Court library shall be appointed by the Supreme Court Librarian with the approval of the Clerk of the Supreme Court.

-15.B. - Employees of the Court of Appeals
+14.B.
+Employees of the Court of Appeals

-15.B.1. - The Clerk of the Court of Appeals, the Chief Staff Attorney and the Reporter of Decisions shall be appointed by a majority of the Judges of the Court of Appeals, or if no majority can be obtained, by the Chief Judge.

-15.B.2. - Other employees of the office of the Clerk of the Court of Appeals shall be appointed by the Clerk of the Court of Appeals with approval of the Chief Judge.

-15.B.3. - Other employees of the Reporter of Decisions shall be appointed by the Reporter of Decisions with approval of the Chief Judge.

-15.B.4. - Other employees of the office of Staff Attorney of the Court of Appeals shall be appointed by the Chief Staff Attorney with approval of the Chief Judge.

-15.C. - Employees of the Office of State Court Administrator - The employees of the office of the State Court Administrator shall be appointed by the State Court Administrator, or designee.
+- 14.B.1.
+The Clerk of the Court of Appeals, the Chief Staff Attorney and the Reporter of Decisions shall be appointed by the Chief Judge of the Court of Appeals with input and feedback from the Court of Appeals' bench. - 14.B.2.
+Other employees of the Clerk of the Court of Appeals office shall be appointed by the Clerk of the Court of Appeals with approval of the Chief Judge. - 14.B.3.
+Other employees of the Reporter of Decisions shall be appointed by the Reporter of Decisions with approval of the Chief Judge. - 14.B.4.
+Other employees of the office of Staff Attorney of the Court of Appeals shall be appointed by the Chief Staff Attorney with approval of the Chief Judge. - 14.C.
+Employees of the Office of State Court Administrator Pursuant to the Colorado Constitution (Article VI, Section 5(3)), the State Court Administrator shall be appointed by the Supreme Court.
+The employees of the office of the State Court Administrator shall be appointed by the State Court Administrator, or designee.

-15.D. - Employees of the Trial Courts
+14.D.
+Employees of the Trial Courts